Rancho Palos Verdes, Expungement of Three Drug Convictions

 Our client yelled obscenities at the police, claiming police brutality, and kicked one officer in the groin area.

-Our client was then taken to the Lomita Sheriff’s station, from which she was released to her parents the following morning.
+Our client was then taken to the Lomita Sheriff’s station, from which she was taken to the Century West Regional Center for women (Lynnwood).
+After six days, including after the arraignment in which bail was lowered to $10,000, her parents posted bail and she was released.

 The client’s parents then retained Greg Hill & Associates.
-Greg met with the client and her parents.
+Greg then immediately met with the client and her parents.

 Our client was ordered to attend a one year residential treatment program and ordered to serve twelve days in custody with twelve days’ credit.
 She was then placed on a three years of formal probation.

-After our client completed the terms and conditions of her probation, including the one year residential treatment program in Long Beach, Greg Hill & Associates moved the Torrance Court for a reduction of her felony conviction to a misdemeanor and for the Court to dismiss and expunge this conviction from our client's record.
+After our client completed the terms and conditions of her probation, including the one year residential treatment program in Long Beach, Greg Hill & Associates moved the Torrance Court for a reduction of her felony conviction to a misdemeanor under Penal Code § 17(b) and for the Court to dismiss and expunge this conviction from our client's record.

 If our client lives as a law abiding citizen with no additional arrests, the remaining felony conviction will be reduced to a misdemeanor and expunged forever from her record.
 At the time this summary is written, she has done so, at least so far.